celeritas-project/celeritas/doc/appendices/development.rst

 shared data (definitions, persistent data, model data) should be separately allocated and managed.

-Store
-  Generic name for a class that manages GPU data by means of a host class, using ``celeritas::DeviceVector`` (or ``thrust`` or ``VecGeom`` wrappers as needed) to manage the on-device data.
-Use DeviceVectors for containers that don't need special initialization (i.e. have "plain old data").

 Params (model parameters)
   Provide a CPU-based interface to manage and provide access to constant shared GPU data, usually model parameters or the like.
-The Params class itself can only be accessed via host code, but it should use the ``celeritas::DeviceVector`` or ``thrust`` or ``VecGeom`` wrappers to manage on-device data.
+The Params class itself can only be accessed via host code.
 A params class can contain metadata (string names, etc.) suitable for host-side debug output and for helping related classes convert from user-friendly input (e.g. particle name) to device-friendly IDs (e.g. particle def ID).

 State (state variables)
   Thread-local data specifying the state of a single particle track with respect to a corresponding model (``FooParams``).
-The state data resides on device but is managed by a host class ``FooStateStore`` using ``DeviceVector`` or the like.
-It is an implementation detail whether the state data is stored as a struct of arrays (SOA) or an array of structs (AOS), but if stored as AOS then the per-track state struct should be named ``TrackFooState``.

-Data
-  A standalone, plain-old-data struct to data owned by another class (e.g., a Params class) but stored on the GPU.
-This struct is used to transfer GPU pointers and other kernel parameters between host and device.
-A Data struct can hold other Data structs as data members.
-Inside unit tests for debugging, Data can reference *host* data if the corresponding functions being called are also on-host.
-Defining Data structs in separate files from the memory management classes means that NVCC doesn't have to include those headers, speeding up compilation and perhaps allowing the host code to use newer implementations of the C++ standard.

 TrackView
-  Device-instantiated class that provides read/write access to the data for a single track, in the spirit of `std::string_view` which adds functionality to data owned by someone else.
+  Device-instantiable class that provides read/write access to the data for a single track, in the spirit of `std::string_view` which adds functionality to data owned by someone else.
 It combines the state variables and model parameters into a single class.
 The constructor always takes const references